callum-hart/DateJust.js/README.md

 # DateJust.js

 DateJust.js is a JavaScript component for **calendars**.
-It has **powerful controls**, such as scroll to change month, and drag to select a date range.
+It has **powerful controls:** drag to select multiple days, and scroll to change month.

 - - -
 ![DateJust.js demo gif](docs/images/date-just-demo.gif)